wh0am15533/ImGuiRenderingPlugin/README.md

 Testing done on Unity versions 2018.1 through Current.
 Require's a game using .NetStandard or .Net 4, since base libraries don't support .Net 3.5.
 Does not support 32bit yet.
 Render support includes Direct11/12, Vulkan, and OpenGL.
 I haven't been able to test on Vulkan or OpenGL since I don't have a device with those SDK's.
 Base libraries are built with NetStandard 2.0 some it shoulld support most standard .Net Framwork versions.

+Note: There's a slight clipping issue in DirectX11 .cpp, something with the Scissors Rect.
+If someone the knows DirectX better than I, I'm open to comments.

 ![alt text](https://i.imgur.com/TRN03cZ.png)

 ![alt text](https://i.imgur.com/Kd8qAcW.png)